Untitled film frame

 A groundbreaking production that merges cinema with fine art.
 The first film where every frame is a singular work of art, never to be reproduced.

 Unlike traditional filmmaking, which prioritizes storytelling through moving images, Rocky elevates each individual frame to a piece of art.
-Every frame is uniquely composed, printed, and irreplicable.
+Every frame is uniquely composed, printed, one-of-a-kind, and irreplaceable.

-Blazer blazes the path of a new category of filmmaking and immersive museum installation.
-The project has three adaptations: an art installation, a short film with an original motion picture score, and a book.
+“Blazer” blazes the trail for a new category of filmmaking and immersive museum installation.
+The project has three adaptations: art installation, short film with an original motion picture score, and book.

 Untitled film frames